Doug Schneider is a longtime community activist and attorney who has spent years working to make our neighborhoods vibrant, safe, and just.

 Doug is a leader at Congregation Beth Elohim, organizing a weekly music class for toddlers, serving on the advisory committee of the preschool, and volunteering for CAMBA’s men’s shelter.
 He served two years on the District Committee for Councilmember Brad Lander’s participatory budgeting initiative.
 He and his wife, Joni Kletter, run a family foundation dedicated to erecting Holocaust memorials throughout Belarus.

 Doug is a graduate of Yeshiva University’s Benjamin N. Cardozo School of Law and Union College.
-He and Joni live in Park Slope and are the proud parents of Micah and Evie.
+He and Joni have lived in Park Slope since 2006 and are the proud parents of Micah and Evie.